sendgrid/sendgrid-go/USAGE.md

 ## Update IPs assigned to a subuser

-Each subuser should be assigned to an IP address, from which all of this subuser's mail will be sent.
-Often, this is the same IP as the parent account, but each subuser can have their own, or multiple, IP addresses as well.
+Each sub-user should be assigned to an IP address, from which all of this subuser's mail will be sent.
+Often, this is the same IP as the parent account, but each sub-user can have their own, or multiple, IP addresses as well.

 More information: